luisvinicius09/bubble_sort/README.md

 ### Prerequisites

 - Code editor
-- Ruby on terminal
+- Ruby installed locally

 ### Usage

+- Download/Clone the repository
+- You will need to call the function in the end of your local file.
+    Ex: bubble_sort([3, 5, 7, 19, 293, 0]) or bubble_sort_by(["Your name", "Hey", "hi", "What's up?"]) do |x,y| x.length - y.length end
+- You can run the file in terminal using the command "ruby bubble_sort.rb"
-- Running on the terminal(the code or the file)
+- Or you can copy & paste the code in the terminal and run it.

 ## Authors